-We begin by connecting you with a carefully chosen BVC Certified Consultant.
+We begin by connecting you with a carefully chosen Barrett Certified Consultant.
 Consultants are highly experienced in navigating the challenges inherent in a leadership development process.

-They will select the relevant Leadership Development Tools and propose a program built around your needs and goals.
+They will select the relevant Leadership Assessment and propose a program built around your needs and goals.

 A 360 degree baseline assessment of your leadership values, strengths, and areas for growth, based on confidential feedback from your chosen colleagues.